lonbluster/rSyncTrees/README.md

 ## The first time you run it, it will:
 - ask you to choose or create a backup directory in your home; it will create the 3 subdirs: 1 for synchronization, 1 for backup, 1 for onetime/remote jobs;
 - create an exclude EXCbackup.txt with  and an include INCbackup.txt file in your home, with common ex/inclusions.
-If you delete them it will recreate them.
+If you delete them it will recreate them, unless you have configured the rsbHOME variable on some specific directory.
 Also oneEXCbackup.txt is created when Onetime backup runs.

 ## At every run it will: